enatario/blog-base/README.md

-# Eleventy base
+# Blog base
-A foundational static site generator using [11ty].
+A foundational blog generator using [11ty].

 Includes:
 * SCSS